mikesealey/ci_pp1/README.md

   - Each image in the gallery is clickable, and opens a modal containing a larger version of the image, a description, and some dietary specifications about the cake.
   <img src="./README assets/modal_example.png" alt="example of the modal">
   - The _About Us_ page explains the origins of the bakery, giving an authentic, home-bakery vibe.
-  - The _Contact_ page gives users the opportunity to get in tocuh for more information, or enquiry about comissioning a cake
+  - The _Contact_ page gives users the opportunity to get in touch for more information, or enquiry about commissioning a cake
   <img src="./README assets/contact_example.png" alt="contact form">
   - When a user successfully submits a contact-form they are directed towards `confirmation.html`, which pulls in the URL parameters and shows the values of the enquiry submitted.
   <img src="./README assets/contact_confirmation_example.png" alt="an example of the confirmation shown when a form is successfully submitted.">

 ## Lighthouse Reports & Validation
 ### Performance
 The main attraction of this website is the cakes themselves, and so it makes sense to have lots of pictures of them.
-However, in an early iteration I realised that I had 20 JPEGs all averaging 4MB each, and so the opening performace was _terrible_.
+However, in an early iteration I realised that I had 20 JPEGs all averaging 4MB each, and so the opening performance was _terrible_.

 I fed all of my images through [tinyPNG.com](https://www.tinypng.com) and managed to significantly reduce the overall load-time and the filesizes that needed to be downloaded.

 ### Accessibility
-I took some time to add Aria labels to footer links that otherwise only contain an icons, which improved the accessibility score greatly.
+I took some time to add Aria labels to footer links that otherwise only contain icons, which improved the accessibility score greatly.

 <img src="./README assets/Totally Baked Lighthouse Report.png" style="max-width: 50%">

 I also found that my website title doesn't have adequate contrast using [https://wave.webaim.org/](https://wave.webaim.org/)

 <img src="./README assets/Contrast Validation.png" style="max-width: 350px">